mgmacleod/context-mechanics/docs/protocols/session-initiation/basic-session-initiation.md

 - **Interface-mediated attention**: Tool calls, approval points, shared focus moments

 ### Perspectivism
 The systematic use of AI's different observational and analytical capabilities to study collaborative dynamics from multiple angles.
 Unlike "AI phenomenology" (which requires unresolved theoretical frameworks), AI perspectivism requires only that AI systems provide systematically different perspectives - not consciousness or subjective experience.
+Moreover, by applying the same perspectivist approach on the human side as well, we need not comment on the subjectivity of either participant.
+In short, we do not need to solve the hard problem of consciousness (human or AI) to do this work.

 ### Collaboration vs. Integration Distinction